 I worked on the series for almost 10 years.
 When I reached about the third year, I was really pushing my limit, but the original editors of “Weekly Shōnen Jump” in Japan made me continue the story.
 I have to thank them, because it was then that I really started to appreciate and enjoy creating the manga.
 I was able to continue for ten years, but ten years really was the limit.

 So there you have it: nothing about Freeza at all.
 It is possible that when Sabat heard Toriyama’s comment about being made to continue the series during its third year, he assumed that by “the third year”, Toriyama meant the Freeza storyline.
-As pointed out before, however, the Freeza arc actually wrapped up in the 7th-8th year of Dragon Ball‘s run, so it’s pretty unlikely that it’s the period Toriyama was talking about.
+As pointed out before, however, the Freeza arc actually wrapped up in the 7th year of Dragon Ball‘s run, so it’s pretty unlikely that it’s the period Toriyama was talking about.
 Of course, I doubt Sabat travels around with a complete timeline of Dragon Ball‘s serialization, so we cannot exactly fault him for not realizing that.
 In fact, the Freeza arc did end in about the third year of the “Z” portion of the manga, so perhaps that is what Sabat was thinking of.
-It is an easy mistake to make, since the question was about whether Toriyama would create more “Dragon Ball Z” stories, but in his answer Toriyama is definitely talking about the entire run of the manga (since he mentions working on it for “almost 10 years” and not 7 years, the length of the “Z” portion).
+It is an easy mistake to make, since the question was about whether Toriyama would create more “Dragon Ball Z” stories, but in his answer Toriyama is definitely talking about the entire run of the manga (since he mentions working on it for “almost 10 years” rather than seven, the length of the “Z” portion).

 As speculation though, how plausible are the Freeza ending rumors?
 It varies.
 The standard claim conflates several things that do not necessarily go together (Toriyama not planning to continue, Goku actually dying, etc), and some of these things are more plausible than others.
 To gain a better understanding, we must break down the rumor piece by piece.